BiswasAnanya/saucedemo-manual-testing/test-plan/testplan.md

 ## 8. Deliverables

-The following deliverables are planned for this project:
+Deliverables that are planned for this project are in the following:

 * Test Plan
-* Test suites containing Manual Test Cases — **85 test cases**
+* Test suites containing Manual Test Cases
 * Smoke Test Suite
 * Test Execution Report
 * Defect Log / Bug Reports